OC Transpo: Bus fleet

 The New Flyer D60LFR was chosen for the bus network because of a deal New Flyer made to the city in August 2010, replacing 226 of its older underpowered 60-foot D60LF articulated buses (purchased between 2001 and 2004) with brand new D60LFR models.
 The bus exchange was completed in March 2011.
 OC Transpo was given incentives as part of the deal, including rebates on the trading-in of the old buses and a credit on new parts.
 Eighty new D60LFR articulated buses were also purchased from New Flyer, bringing the combined total to 306 buses.
 All of the 2001–2004 D60LFs are now retired.
 Some of the older New Flyer D60LF sixty-foot articulated buses have caught on fire during the summer of 2006 and the Summer/Fall of 2010, due to overheating engines, effectively putting them out of service.

 On 12 July 2011, OC Transpo announced that all remaining high floor buses were retired and the fleet is air-conditioned for Ottawa's short hot and humid summers.

 Ottawa announced that it would be adding 75 double-decker buses to its fleet on 24 August 2012, and were put in service in October.
 They were previously trialed in 2006 and 2007.
-They were added to the fleet primarily for their higher seated capacity compared to the articulated buses in use (86 versus 55), and are employed mainly on commuter oriented "Connexion" routes.
+They were added to the fleet primarily for their higher seated capacity compared to the articulated buses in use (86 versus 55), and are employed mainly on commuter oriented "Connection" routes.
 Part of their introduction was also due to them being seen as spectacle that could increase system ridership, and in practice, 41 percent of riders and drivers say they prefer the bilevels, while 30 percent prefer single deck buses.
 The decision to purchase double decker buses was also supported by them being less expensive to run than articulated buses, and taking up less road space.

-The maintenance of the fleet was complicated by adding buses from another manufacturer (OC Transpo already had buses from New Flyer and Orion before purchasing the double-deckers from Alexander Dennis).
+The maintenance of the fleet was complicated by adding buses from another manufacturer (OC Transpo already had buses from New Flyer, Orion, MCI and Nova bus before purchasing the double-deckers from Alexander Dennis).
 In cold and wet weather, condensation is prone to collecting on the roof of the upper deck, dripping on passengers below.

-Two of the new double-decker buses were in service as of 10 September 2012, and were temporarily used on peak period routes 22 and 30 (serving Orleans).
-This lasted until a sinkhole on Regional Road 174 was fixed in mid-September.

-As of 8 December 2023, OC Transpo has a fleet consisting of 740 buses, made up of 8 bus models:
+As of 6 September 2026, OC Transpo has a fleet consisting of 805 buses, made up of 8 bus models: